thatandromeda/lc_site/about/project/next-steps.md

 Similarly, the model knows that "agriculture" and "horticulture" are similar (`0.79`).
 It's also excellent at identifying common typos or OCR errors (the similar-looking "farming" and "fanning" have a similarity of `0.82`).

 [^2]: You might reasonably ask why the Elizabeth Cady Stanton papers, which largely date to 1848 (the year of the Seneca Falls Convention on women's rights), are in this data set.
 My guess is that because the dates of her _collected_ papers overlap with my date range of interest (1865-1877), the Library of Congress API returned all of them.
 This illustrates the challenges of working with large-scale data pipelines!

+[^3]: Assuming, of course, that you have not filtered these OCR errors out of your training corpus.
+I did that for situating.us, so that the neural net could use its powers to find connections among real words rather than to sort out mistakes — but if your goal was to provide suggestions or fix OCR errors, you'd want to leave them all in the training corpus, so that the neural net could learn about misspelled words specifically.